lrcht06/L.E.Turla_EDM_Portfolio/Midterm Lab Task 2/task2.md

 ## STEP 4.
 Here is the screenshot of my output after I started data cleaning (see screenshot)
 ![screenshot](images/Turla%20(CD).png)

 ## STEP 5.
-Here is the screenshot of the advanced editor code of power quesry steps (see screenshot)
+Here is the screenshot of the advanced editor code of power query steps (see screenshot)
 ![screenshot](images/Turla%20(AES).png)

 ## STEP 6.
 Final Structured Tables